-Step 2: defining the purpose of your online community.
+Step 2: Define the purpose of your online community.

 It may seem obvious, but community building without defining a clear goal is doomed to failure.
 What is the purpose of your community?
 Who is the target audience?
 What do you hope to achieve?
 These are key questions to consider before launching your community platform.
 If customers don’t understand why joining your community is worthwhile, they won’t!